Do you do Christmas Eve boxes for your children?

 Hot chocolate

 A hot chocolate and all the trimmings may go down well when you’re all snuggled up on the sofa.
-I did this for the first time a couple of years ago, as they were only just getting into hot chocolate then and it went down a treat!
+I did this for the first time a few years ago, as they were only just getting into hot chocolate then and it went down a treat!

 Christmas mug